 The Pro upgrade retains the same 6oz size water tank as the original.
 The only difference is that they replaced a single 10oz boiler with a 34oz steam boiler, plus they added a 10oz brew boiler.
 This means having hot water for longer.
 However, the bigger boiler size pushes the warmup time up to 10 minutes for either a shot of espresso or frothing milk.

 Double boiler – Let’s look at the feature that most fans have been waiting for: the dual boiler.
 The great news is there’s no downtime between pulling a shot and steaming the milk.
-Just keep in mind that the machine will always favour the brew boiler when reheating and refilling from the water reservoir (1).
+Just keep in mind that the machine will always favor the brew boiler when reheating and refilling from the water reservoir (1).